jediwright/employment-seam/README.md

 **Spec-only.** This is the first entry in the Pattern Commons series specified without a reference implementation.
 The spec is at v0.4.1 and is internally coherent, externally citable, and complete enough to build against.
 Whether a reference implementation gets built — and whether the contractor case is the first one — is an open question.

 The spec proper is forthcoming in this repo.
-In the meantime, the v0.4.1 specification is available as a working artifact under [Systems of Thought](https://www.systemsofthought.com/).
+The v0.4.1 specification will be available as a working artifact under [Systems of Thought](https://www.systemsofthought.com/) by 5.1.26 EOD.
 This README will be updated when the spec, vocabulary, and schemas land in their canonical locations.

 ## What This Pattern Is